IBM/swift-kitura-hyper-protect-dbaas/README.md

-## Scaffolded Swift Kitura server application
+# Create a hypersecure Swift application using Kitura

 This scaffolded application provides a starting point for creating Swift applications running on [Kitura](http://www.kitura.io/).